tobychui/zoraxy/docker/README.md

 ```

 ### Other </br>
-Currently, the internal management port can't be changed without building the image yourself.
-You can just change the container from `8000:8000` to `new:8000` and access the interface over the new port. </br>

 If the container doesn't start properly, you might be rate limited from GitHub for some amount of time.
 You can check this by running `curl -s https://api.github.com/repos/tobychui/zoraxy/releases` on the host.
 If you are, you will just have to wait for a little while or use a VPN. </br>